brdnguyen/tw-img-clf/README.md

 ## Note: Setup local dev environment using Docker

-To lazily get a docker with all the environment setup that is similar to the one found in Kaggle Kernel, try
+To lazily get a docker with all the environment setup, try
 ```
 docker pull kaggle/python
 ```